sunnyjames-1307/slack-clone/README.md

 # Slack-clone
 # Basic info
-An messaging-application and a demo-clone of the SLACK.
+A real-time messaging-application and a demo-clone of the SLACK.
 # Tech stacks used
 It has React as the web client.
 Firebase for backend and the database.